Curry Stone Design Prize

 Image Credit: Mike Grenville

-Wes Janz, 55, architect and associate professor of architecture at Ball State University in Indiana, and author of the forthcoming book, One Small Project.
+Wes Janz, is an architect and associate professor of architecture at Ball State University in Indiana, and author of the book, One Small Project.
 Janz's practice focuses on "leftover places" — the world's slums and settlements where people build shelters from scavenged materials — as sites of innovation and inspiration for architects committed to using their craft for social good.
 In collaboration with his students and local communities, Janz has constructed shelters and pavilions in Argentina, Sri Lanka, and elsewhere, from found materials such as mud and rubble from demolished buildings.

-Marjetica Potrc, 55, an artist and architect who works closely with impoverished communities to devise sustainable solutions to quality–of–life dilemmas.
+Marjetica Potrč is an artist and architect who works closely with impoverished communities to devise sustainable solutions to quality–of–life dilemmas.
 A six-month stay in the barrios of Carcaras, Venezuela, resulted in her design for a "dry toilet," which collects human waste and converts it to fertilizer.
 More recently, she has spent time in New Orleans examining the revival of homegrown sustainable practices such as rainwater harvesting, which helps collect storm water runoff, restores wetlands and prevents flooding.

 Antonio Scarponi is an architect based in Venice, Italy, whose interdisciplinary projects use architecture, multimedia arts and design to "jam" conventional social orders and illuminate the social and political lines that unite and divide us.
 His 2007 interactive project, "Dreaming Wall," was a digitally generated billboard installed in an historic Milanese square that displayed randomly chosen real–time text messages sent from across the world.